jaketerrito/simpleUberProject/README.md

 When running the simulation you'll be prompted for input responding 'y' or 'n' for whether the driver accepts a trip request and providing a rating for drivers from 0 to 5.0.

-Project pages can be found [here](jaketerrito.github.io/simpleUberProject).
+The javadocs can be found [here](https://jaketerrito.github.io/simpleUberProject/index.html).